 Uber dynamic pricing and surge pricing

-This strategy has allowed Uber to allow the matching of demand and supply of rides, and steadily repopulating its drivers’ population which has high churn rates.
+This strategy has allowed Uber to match the demand and supply of rides and steadily repopulate its driver population, which has high churn rates.

 It also works as a stimulus for drivers willing to make more money to move in certain areas.

 For instance, in a classic case of surge pricing, Uber signals to drivers what area is experiencing them.
 So that drivers can go to that area and earn more.

 When prices are surging, you’ll see a multiplier to the standard rates on the map.
 For example, you might see surge at 1.8x or 2.5x.
 This is how much your base fare will be multiplied by, so a fare that is usually $10 would be $18 when it’s at 1.8x Surge.
 Uber’s fee percentage does not change during surge pricing.

 At a visual level, users can recognize surge areas based on the map’s change of color in specific neighborhoods.

 Where areas that will go from orange to dark red going from standard pricing to multipliers:

 How does Uber make money?
 Breaking down Uber’s revenue modelThe key operational metrics that Uber tracks are: